-Coming Soon!
-Our meat will be available at Mark's Mart in Selma and Northport, Alabama.
-Also have quarter, half, and whole steers available.
+Our meat is available at Mark's Mart in Selma and Northport, Alabama.
+Hamburgers from our herd are served at Organic Cafe in Fort Walton Beach.
+Box meat now available and we still have quarter, half, and whole steers available.

 Red Briar Highland Beef.

 Our cattle are 100% grass fed and finished, all on pasture.
 They receive trace minerals and are fed hay that we have produced and stored ourselves only during the winter.
 Occasional treats are used to bring them in for vaccines and health checks.
 They are antibiotic free, never given hormones, and grain free.
 The cattle are transported only a very short distance by farm staff that they know, humanely slaughtered and butchered under USDA supervision.They are dry-aged for 10 to 14 days, custom cut to order, vacuum sealed and frozen.

 We harvest at the end of spring and fall growing seasons, having found that the beef has best flavor after feasting on the sweetest grasses and clovers.
 We sell by whole, half or quarter carcass.
 Pricing is by take home weight which averages 200 to 375 pounds for a full carcass, 100 to 165 pounds for half carcass, and 50 to 90 pounds for a quarter carcass.

 Whole, half or quarter Carcass $10.00 per pound

 Bones $3.50 per pound